 - Never cheat yourself.
 Ever.

-I am currently on sabbatical studying new disciplines, exploring new frontiers, and learning new skills in order to refine my perspective and knowledge base.
+I am currently on sabbatical studying new disciplines, exploring new frontiers, and learning new skills (especially in engineering and data) in order to refine my perspective and knowledge base.

 I’m always looking for interesting people building the software of tomorrow.
 If that description fits you, feel free to reach out.